 Cursed be love!
 She pitied me…

-This poem is generally attributed to the mathematician Charles Lutwidge Dodgson (who, under the pseudonym Lewis Carroll, wrote Alice’s Adventures in Wonderland and Through The Looking Glass), although we do not know this for certain.
+This poem is generally attributed to the mathematician Charles Lutwidge Dodgson (who, under the pseudonym Lewis Carroll, wrote Alice’s Adventures in Wonderland and Through The Looking Glass).
 Like the SATOR square, it can be read both across and down.
 Read vertically, the first words of each line give the opening line, the second words give the second line, and so on.

 ‘I Often Wondered’ is a 6 x 6 array: it has six lines, with six words in each line.
 The square form can, however, also be defined by syllable count, as in a remarkable poem written in 1597 by Henry Lok, in honour of Queen Elizabeth 1.
 The poem has 10 lines, each containing 10 single-syllable words.
 It can be read in the standard way, line by line.
 However, by choosing different starting points and routes through the word square, it can also be read in a number of other ways.